jhaddix/SubreconGPT/README.md

 ## Notes

 - The script will pause for 1 second between each set of subdomains to prevent over-requesting the OpenAI API.
-- The script can handle wildcard subdomains.
-If an input subdomain contains a '', the script will replace the '' with the AI's guesses.
+- The script will skip wildcard domains.
+If an input subdomain contains a '', the script will skip it.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.